vlocityinc/newport-design-system/docs/build-deploy.md

 - `Cache Control` - Choose `Public`

 Hit _Save_ and it will create your static resource.

-## 3. (105+ release) Setting the default Newport for your org
+## 3.Setting the default Newport for your org

-From release 105 upwards we've simplified how Newport can be overridden in an entire org using a single Custom Setting.
-For pre-105 orgs please see alternative steps using custom VF pages below.
+### 3.1 By Static Resource name

+New from 236 - you can now set just the static resource name in Custom Settings.

+Go to Settings in your org and query for Custom Settings.
+Look for "UISetting", click "Manage" and add a new entry with the following values:
+- `Name` - `newportStaticResource`
+- `Key` - `NULL`
+- `Value` - The name of your staticresource.

+***NOTE:*** If you're in an OmniStudio package instead of doing this in "UISetting" instead you'll need to do it in "Omni Interaction Config" in the "Settings" of your org.

+### 3.2 By Static Resource URL

-In a 105 org go to Settings in your org and query for Custom Settings.
+Go to Settings in your org and query for Custom Settings.
 Look for "UISetting", click "Manage" and add a new entry with the following values:

 - `Name` - `newportZipUrl`
 - `Key` - `NULL`